nelson-yeh-fy/toybrain/README.md

-Implementing some of the modern tech stacks including JavaScript, ReactJs, Redux, docker.
+JavaScript, ReactJs, Redux, docker implementation of a chat comment, and others.
 Built the application using NodeJs and Mango DB.

 #### Notes for the self-learning: